↓

 Dartmoor Wood Poem

-Nemed Cuculatii Posted on 3 June 2013 by Ashleigh McSidhe3 June 2013
+Posted on 3 June 2013 by Ash McSidhe3 June 2013

 More suggestions on woods for burning, this from traditional English lore.
 Several versions of this poem exist with multiple variants.
 I learned it first from Paul Huson‘s Mastering Witchcraft, which he calls “The Dartmoor Verse”.
 Oak logs will warm you … Continue reading →